 The Sclerotherapy Procedure

-clerotherapy is performed as an in-office outpatient procedure that concludes within 10 to 30 minutes, depending on the number of spider veins and varicose veins.
-The procedure treats spider veins and small varicose veins.
+Sclerotherapy is performed as an in-office outpatient procedure that concludes within 10 to 30 minutes, depending on the number of spider veins and varicose veins.

 During the sclerotherapy procedure, the vein doctor raises the leg and carefully injects the sclerosant medicine into the spider veins and small varicose veins.
 Each affected vein receives one injection, so the total number of injections depends on the number of diseased veins.
 The sclerosant medicine induces a chemical reaction, making the veins’ walls collapse and seal shut.
 Over time, the unhealthy veins turn into scar tissues that eventually get absorbed by the body.
 In a few weeks, the spider veins will fade away from the skin’s surface.
 Meanwhile, the accumulated blood will reroute into healthier veins, restoring effective blood circulation.